 - Flexibility exercises: It involves exercises to stretch the leg muscles to reduce pain and improve the muscle strength.

-- Supportive shoes: Ensure that your child wear shoes that provide good cushioning and support the feet as it helps reduce the stress on the shin bone.
+- Supportive shoes: Ensure that your child wear athletic shoes that provide good cushioning and support the feet as it helps reduce the stress on the shin bone.

-Surgical treatment is an option that is considered only in very severe cases when the conservative methods fail to relieve pain.
+Surgical treatment is an option for shin splints that is considered only in very severe cases when the conservative methods fail to relieve pain.
 Surgery may be needed in conditions where the pain becomes severe due to compartment syndrome.
 Fasciotomy is a surgical procedure where the tough and fibrous tissue is split to relieve the pressure built up within muscle compartments.